-Definition The range of a property p is the set of elements (entities, classes, properties, or basic types) $\{t\}$ such that
+Definition The range of a property p is the set of elements (entities, classes, properties, or basic types) $\{t\}$ such that one of the following conditions is satisfied

-- if t is an entity, there exists a triple $\langle s, p, t \rangle$ ; - if t is a class, there exists a triple $\langle s, p, e \rangle$ , where e belongs to class t or to a descendant class of t; - if t is a property, there exists a triple $\langle e, t, v \rangle$ and a triple $\langle f, p, v \rangle$ ; - if t is a basic type, there exists a triple $\langle s, p, l \rangle$ , where l is a literal with basic type t.
+- t is an entity and there exists a triple $\langle s, p, t \rangle$ ;

+- t is a class and there exists a triple (s, p, e), where e belongs to class t or to a descendant class of t; - t is a property and there exist two triples $\langle e, t, v \rangle$ and $\langle f, p, v \rangle$ ; - t is a basic type and there exists a triple $\langle s, p, l \rangle$ , where l is a literal with basic type t.

-According to this definition, the range of the property dbo:populationTotal includes the numerical basic type, while the property dbo:birthPlace includes the entity dbr:Washington\D.C., the classes dbo:City, dbo:Populated\Place, and dbo:Place, and the property dbo:capital.
+According to this definition, the range of the property dbo:populationTotal includes the numerical basic type, while the range of dbo:birthPlace includes the entity dbr:Washington\D.C., the classes dbo:City, dbo:Populated\Place, and dbo:Place, and the property dbo:capital.